 Experts from the American College of Obstetrics and Gynecology (ACOG) and other local medical education experts have offered their expertise on the workshop.
 In the first of the planned two phases of workshops, the coordinators set to deliver a draft blue print for gynecologic and obstetric board exam.
 During the second phase of the workshop, participants are expected to develop questions for the board exam.

 By the end of the project, ESOG will have realized a national board that will be responsible for the preparation and administration of certification examination graduating Ob-Gyns nationwide.

-The ESOG-ACOG collaborative project was launched in June, 2016 with the objective of addressing four thematic areas: Resident Ship, CME, Journal and Examination Certification and Accreditation.
-The thematic areas to be addressed by the collaborative project later added three more areas to its list: E-learning and Resource Center, PR & Communication and Leadership Development.
+The ESOG-ACOG-CIRHT collaborative project was launched in June, 2016 with the objective of addressing four thematic areas: Resident Ship, CME, Journal and Certification and Accreditation.
+The thematic areas to be addressed by the collaborative project later added three more areas to its list: IT, PR & Communication and Leadership Development.
 The issue of medical ethics was added later as yet another focus area of the project.

 The Ethiopian Society of Obstetricians and Gynecologists (ESOG) promoted the culture of conducting and publishing researches through the presence of the Ethiopian Journal of Reproductive Health (EJRH).
 The occasion was the 30th annual conference of the Ethiopian Public Health Association (EPHA).
 The event was conducted at Kereyu Resort Hotel, Adama on February 25-27, 2019.